ucb-bar/hwacha-template/README.md

 The tools repo contains the cross-compiler toolchain, frontend server, and proxy kernel, which you will need in order to compile code to RISC-V instructions and run them on your design.
-There are detailed instructions at https://github.com/riscv/riscv-tools.
+There are detailed instructions at https://github.com/riscv/esp-tools.
 But to get a basic installation, just the following steps are necessary.

     # You may want to add the following two lines to your shell profile
     export RISCV=/path/to/install/dir
     export PATH=$RISCV/bin:$PATH

-    cd rocket-chip/riscv-tools
+    cd riscv-tools
     ./build.sh

 ### Compiling and running the Verilator simulation

 To compile the example design, run make in the "verisim" directory.
-This will elaborate the DefaultExampleConfig in the example project.
+This will elaborate the ExampleHwachaConfig in the example project.

-An executable called simulator-example-DefaultExampleConfig will be produced.
+An executable called simulator-example-ExampleHwachaConfig will be produced.
 You can then use this executable to run any compatible RV64 code.
 For instance, to run one of the riscv-tools assembly tests.

+    make ${PWD}/output/rv64ui-p-simple.out

+To run all assembly tests or simple benchmarks:

+    make run-asm-tests
+    make run-bmark-tests

+To generate waveforms:

+    make run-asm-tests-debug
+    make run-bmark-tests-debug

+To only run the Hwacha assembly tests:

+    make run-rv64uv-p-asm-tests
-    make output/rv64ui-p-simple.out
+    make run-rv64uv-vp-asm-tests

+---
+**NOTE**

+The Hwacha AMO tests are expected to fail.
+This is a current limitation of the example open-source configurations, which only instantiate an L2 broadcast hub that does not support AMOs (not a full TileLink2-compliant L2 cache).

+---

 If you later create your own project, you can use environment variables to build an alternate configuration.
 The different variables are